Roslyn Harbor, New York: North Hempstead Town Board

-The parts of Roslyn Harbor in the Town of North Hempstead are located in its 2nd council district, and as of July 2021 is represented on the North Hempstead Town Council by Councilman Peter J. Zuckerman (D–East Hills).
+The parts of Roslyn Harbor in the Town of North Hempstead are located in its 2nd council district, which as of March 2024 is represented on the North Hempstead Town Council by Edward Scott (R–Albertson).

 Nassau County representation

-Roslyn Harbor is located in Nassau County's 11th Legislative district, which as of July 2021 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).
+Roslyn Harbor is located in Nassau County's 11th Legislative district, which as of March 2024 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

 New York State representation

 New York State Assembly

-Roslyn Harbor is split between the New York State Assembly's 13th and 19th Assembly districts, which as of July 2021 are represented by Charles Lavine (D–Glen Cove) and Edward Ra (R–Garden City South), respectively.
+Roslyn Harbor is split between the New York State Assembly's 13th and 15th State Assembly districts, which as of March 2024 are represented by Charles D. Lavine (D–Glen Cove) and Jacob Ryan Blumencranz (R–Oyster Bay), respectively.

 New York State Senate

-Roslyn Harbor is located in the New York State Senate's 5th and 7th State Senate districts, which as of July 2021 are represented in the New York State Senate by James Gaughran (D–Northport) and Anna Kaplan (D–North Hills), respectively.
-The 5th and 7th districts serve the Oyster Bay and North Hempstead parts of the village, respectively.
+Roslyn Harbor is located within the New York State Senate's 7th State Senate district, which as of March 2024 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Roslyn Harbor is located in New York's 3rd congressional District, which as of July 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Roslyn Harbor is located within New York's 3rd congressional district, which as of March 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).